 The Fund anticipates that the frequency of short sales will vary substantially in different periods, and it does not intend that any specified portion of its assets, as a matter of practice, will be invested in short sales.
 However, no securities will be sold short if, after effect is given to any such short sale, the total market value of all securities sold short would exceed 25% of the value of the Fund's net assets.
 The Fund may, however, make a short sale as a hedge, when it believes that the price of a security may decline, causing a decline in the value of a security owned by the Fund (or a security convertible or exchangeable for such security), or when the Fund wants to sell the security at an attractive current price, but also wishes possibly to defer recognition of gain or loss for federal income tax purposes.
-In such case, any future losses in the Fund's long position should be reduced by a gain in the short position.
+In such case, any future losses in the Fund's long position should be reduced by a loss in the short position.
 Conversely, any gain in the long position should be reduced by a loss in the short position.
-The extent to which such gains or losses are reduced will depend upon the amount of the security sold short relative to the amount the Fund will endeavor to offset these costs with the income from the investment of the cash proceeds of short sales.
+The extent to which such gains or losses are reduced will depend upon the amount of the security sold short relative to the amount the Fund owns.
+There will be certain additional transaction costs associated with short sales against the box, but the Fund will endeavor to offset these costs with the income from the investment of the cash proceeds of short sales.